jinghuazhao/jinghuazhao/README.md

 - I am currently working on multiomics analysis with a focus on proteogenomics.
 - Some generic features of the implementation are wrapped up for reproducible research.

-# Another beast to train in town ...
+# Another beast in training in town ...

-The following monster is generated from the *Nature* AlphaFold paper (https://doi.org/10.1038/s41586-021-03819-2) Supplementary video 4 with script,
+It is generated from the *Nature* AlphaFold paper (https://doi.org/10.1038/s41586-021-03819-2) Supplementary video 4 with script,

 ```bash
 ffmpeg -i jumper21s4.mp4 -ss 8 -t 8 s4.mp4